SQream/sqream_docs/configuration_guides/current_method_configuration_levels.rst

 Cluster-Based Configuration
 --------------
 Cluster-based configuration lets you centralize configurations for all workers on the cluster.
-Only Regular and Cluster flag types can be modified on the cluster level.
+Only :ref:`Regular and Cluster flag types<current_method_flag_types>` can be modified on the cluster level.
 These modifications are persistent and stored at the metadata level, which are applied globally to all workers in the cluster.

 .. note:: While cluster-based configuration was designed for configuring Workers, you can only configure Worker values set to the Regular or Cluster type.